falent/googleHomeAssistantExpressNodeJS/README.md

 ### 5. Dialogflow fullfilment

-We need to add a ngrok address that our local server can communicate with dialogFlow
+We need to add a ngrok address so that our local server can communicate with Dialogflow

 #### 5.1 Ngrok address
 Please copy **https** address from ngrok Docker.